ricardopmarinho/simulte/README.md

 ========================== SO FAR ==========================

-Hop message with more devices working
+Mobile test works

 ========================== NEXT ============================

-Test to mobile devices
+See which tests to make

 ========================== LAST UPDATE======================

-Dec 11th 2019
+Dec 12th 2019